[X] CLOSEMAIN MENU

 Research in the last 25 years has greatly expanded our understanding of environmental risk factors for childhood cancer, including exposure to pesticides, traffic-related air pollution, tobacco, and solvents.
 More is also known about protective factors.

-In this CHE Alaska webinar, Dr. Mark Miller, pediatrician and director of the Childhood Cancer & the Environment project, will discuss trends in childhood leukemia incidence and survivorship, and how our knowledge about childhood cancer and environmental exposures has improved considerably in recent years.
-Dr. Catherine Matayer, an epidemiologist and childhood cancer researcher from UC Berkeley, will review the state of the scientific literature on environmental risk factors for childhood cancer and leukemia.
+In this CHE Alaska webinar, Dr. Mark Miller, pediatrician and director of the Childhood Cancer & the Environment project, discussed trends in childhood leukemia incidence and survivorship, and how our knowledge about childhood cancer and environmental exposures has improved considerably in recent years.
+Dr. Catherine Metayer, an epidemiologist and childhood cancer researcher from UC Berkeley, reviewed the state of the scientific literature on environmental risk factors for childhood cancer and leukemia.

-The speakers will also address successful strategies of outreach to communities to help reduce risk, as well as to pediatricians and pediatric oncologists so they can provide adequate risk reduction guidance to families.
-The discussion will explore challenges and opportunities in childhood cancer prevention, including the urgency of addressing prenatal and early childhood exposure to chemicals that increase cancer risk.
+The speakers also addressed successful strategies of outreach to communities to help reduce risk, as well as to pediatricians and pediatric oncologists so they can provide adequate risk reduction guidance to families.
+The discussion explored challenges and opportunities in childhood cancer prevention, including the urgency of addressing prenatal and early childhood exposure to chemicals that increase cancer risk.

 This webinar was hosted by the CHE-Alaska Partnership, which is coordinated by Alaska Community Action on Toxics (ACAT).
 Driven by a core belief in environmental justice, ACAT empowers communities to eliminate exposure to toxics through collaborative research, shared science, education, organizing, and advocacy.